google/blockly-samples/codelabs/keyboard_navigation/keyboard_navigation.md

   this.markerBlock_.style.display = 'none';
 };
 ```

 ### Renderer setup
-In order to have the cursor use the new `CustomMarkerSvg` we are going to override
+In order to change the look of the cursor to use `CustomMarkerSvg` we need to
-the renderer.
+override the renderer.
 For more information on how to create a custom renderer see the
 custom renderer [codelab](https://blocklycodelabs.dev/codelabs/custom-renderer/index.html?index=..%2F..index#2).

-For simplicity sake, we are going to add the following code to our `custom_marker_svg.js` file.
+Add the below code to your `custom_marker_svg.js` file.
 ```js
 CustomRenderer = function(name) {
   CustomRenderer.superClass_.constructor.call(this, name);